cfroccajr/jupyter_trial/README.md

 - Use codespace when you actually need to run code, dev is fine for text files.
 - Here is another edit to this file...

+## Devcontainer
+- The devcontainer can set the number of cores and pluggins are used by a Codespace
+-
 [comment]: # (This actually is the most platform independent comment)